-This exhibit explores both the origins and legacies of this significant historical moment through numerous artifacts from the takeover, including print media, political buttons, photographs, film, music, art, and comic books.
-The exhibit also provides a unique glimpse into the lives of those individuals who led the movement, such as Akwesasne Mohawk citizen Richard Oakes, Shoshone-Bannock citizen LaNada Means, plus Nebraskans – Santee citizen John Trudell, Winnebago (Ho-Chunk) Nation citizen Ross Harden, and Omaha Nation citizen Dennis Hastings.
-The gallery’s opening represents the official national launch for Not Your Indians Anymore, a traveling exhibit that will eventually make its way to Alcatraz Island in celebration of the 50th Anniversary of the takeover.
+Items in the exhibit include print media, political buttons, photographs, film, music, art, and comic books.
+The exhibit also provides a unique glimpse into the lives of those individuals who led the movement, such as Oakes, Shoshone-Bannock citizen LaNada Means, plus Nebraskans including Santee citizen John Trudell, Winnebago (Ho-Chunk) Nation citizen Ross Harden and Omaha Nation citizen Dennis Hastings.

-Sponsorship for this exhibit includes UNO Libraries’ Archives and Special Collections, and UNO’s History Department, division of Native American Studies, the American Indian Digital History Project, and the College of Arts and Sciences.
+Sponsorship for this exhibit includes UNO Libraries’ Archives and Special Collections, as well as UNO’s Department of History, Division of Native American Studies, the American Indian Digital History Project and the College of Arts and Sciences.
 For more information please contact Amy Schindler, Director of Archives and Special Collections, email@example.com or Dr. Kent Blansett, firstname.lastname@example.org.

 For more information about including events and announcements in the Criss Library News Center, email us at email@example.com.